-Guest speakers from business, government, media and civil society offer diverse views relevant for leaders of large organisations.
+Prominent guest speakers from business, government, media and civil society include:

-Sanjeev Gandhi, Member of the Board of Executive Directors, BASF SE
+Sanjeev Gandhi, Member of the Board, BASF SE

 Module Two will culminate in a public forum where participants will present their business plan to relevant stakeholders, potential investors, government officials, business leaders and the general public.
 This offers a helpful exercise in communication, agility and commitment.

 Following the programme GIFT refines and delivers the plan to project partners as a resource for advancing their business objectives and realising social value.

 We look forward to welcoming you to our unique and transformational leadership experience in China!